kalonez/nixos-personal-backup/README.md

 I've setup up several aliases and I admit I used AI to organize some code, but it is a must that you never use it to totally modified the system unless you want to break your OS.
 I had that happened to me so I don't like clankers...
 They can be very wrong.

 I made KDE plasma launch seperately if it wants to suddenly break on me.
 I don't have to worry about sudden lag or hang or not working on me.
 But for some reason as I set it up like this.
 I never have to worry about it.
 Only when I hear my fan go crazy after closing a game then I use "plasmakillall" (alias) in the terminal.
+It then puts me automatically to TTY, after that I use "startplasma".
+The aliases are for ease of use.
+I don't like to type a whole string of line or command to launch something simple

 The aliases I frequently use in the terminal are